 The reserved word external is used to declare external procedures and functions, typically procedures and functions written in machine code.

-The reserved word external must be followed by a string constant specifying the name of a file in which executable machine code for the external procedure or function must reside.
+External must be followed by a string constant specifying the name of a file in which executable machine code for the external procedure or function must reside.
 The default file type is .COM.